szee/1_data_engineering/README.md

 ```

 ## The app
-This app is the dockerized so you can just install docker, clone this repository, perform
+This app is dockerized so you can just install docker, clone this repository, perform
 ```
 docker-compose build
 docker-compose up